brandonszeto/website-portfolio/content/page/about/index.md

 ---
 title: About
-description: Get to know me a little better!
+description: A little about me.
 date: '2023-07-06'
 aliases:
   - about